sachinkun21/HR-Aanalytics-Predicting-Employe-Churn-Using-Decision-Tree/README.md

 Among all of the business domains, HR is still the least disrupted.
 However, the latest developments in data collection and analysis tools and technologies - allow for data driven decision-making in all dimensions, including HR.
 - This Tutorial will provide a solid basis for dealing with employee data and developing a predictive model to analyze employee turnover.

-### What is HR Analyitcs:
+### What is HR Analytics:
-- Data driven approach to manage people at work
+- Data driven approach to manage people in organization.

 #### Problems in HR Department:
 - Hiring and Assessment